Used Jaguar XE (Mk1, 2015-date) review

 The XE arrived in June 2015, with four-cylinder 2.0-litre engines that came in 197bhp or 237bhp petrol forms, or a 161bhp/178bhp diesel.
 There was also a 335bhp supercharged 3.0-litre six-cylinder option, the XE S. Five months later, four-wheel drive became optional with the high-output diesel engine, then in February 2017 a 295bhp 2.0-litre petrol engine was added to the range, the 3.0-litre V6 S was upgraded to 375bhp, and a 237bhp twin-turbo 2.0-litre diesel arrived, sold as the 25d.

 Car group tests

 The XE 300 Sport of April 2018 came with a 296bhp 2.0-litre petrol engine, then in February 2019 a facelifted XE landed with a refreshed exterior design and a new interior, which featured improved infotainment.
 From October 2020, the 2.0-litre diesel engine was fitted with mild-hybrid tech to further boost its efficiency.

 Which one should I buy?

-The entry-level SE features cruise control, 17-inch alloys, rear parking sensors, cloth trim, automatic lights and wipers, and navigation.
-Prestige adds leather and heated front seats, while the R-Sport has bi-xenon headlights, sport suspension and sportier styling inside and out.
-Portfolio spec also has electrically adjustable front seats, an upgraded multimedia system and a soft-touch dash.
+The entry-level SE features cruise control, 17-inch alloys, rear parking sensors, cloth trim, automatic headlights and wipers, plus navigation.
+Prestige adds leather trim and heated front seats, while the R-Sport has bi-xenon headlights, sport suspension and sportier styling inside and out.
+The Portfolio also has electrically adjustable front seats, 18-inch wheels, an upgraded multimedia system plus a soft-touch dash.

-Alternatives to the Jaguar XE Mk1
+Alternatives to the Jaguar XE

 What to look for